Cluster D - Projects

 Summary

-This project explores whether – and to what extent – anthropogenic interventions can lead to persistent, potentially unsustainable changes in the coupled water and energy cycles of the surface/sub-surface-atmospheric system.
-These fundamental questions are addressed by performing free, regional simulations of the terrestrial system from groundwater to the top of the atmosphere under consideration of water and energy balance constraints over the European continent and the adjacent ocean.
-A carefully designed hierarchy of experiments, both for historical and 21st century timelines, will facilitate identification and spatial localization of the anthropogenic impact against the background of natural variability and greenhouse gas forcing.
+In project D02, we explore whether—and to what extent—anthropogenic interventions can lead to persistent, potentially unsustainable changes in the coupled water and energy cycles of the surface/sub-surface-atmospheric system.
+We address these fundamental questions by performing regional forward simulations of the terrestrial system from groundwater to the top of the atmosphere under consideration of water and energy balance constraints over the European continent and the adjacent ocean.
+A carefully designed hierarchy of experiments, both for historical and 21st century time lines, will facilitate the identification and spatial localization of the anthropogenic impact against the background of natural variability and greenhouse gas forcing.

 D03